St Stephen's Uniting Church (formerly Presbyterian)

 Swell to Pedals

-Mechanical action throughout
+Mechanical action to manuals

 Hill, Norman & Beard 1934